-When a page is published from OU Campus, the page product is a flat HTML file.
-Even thought the file extension may vary based upon your production server configuration, the actual source code of that published page is HTML.
-Inside OU Campus, a PCF page is an XML file of page unique content, such as page parameter values and editable region content.
-The XSL takes the page-specific content and inserts it into the final HTML to provide you a preview within OU Campus and to build out the final page product at publish.
+When a page is published from OU Campus the product is a flat HTML file.
+The file extension may vary based upon your production server configuration but the actual source code of that published page is HTML.
+Inside OU Campus, a PCF page is an Extensible Markup Language (XML) file of content such as page parameter values and editable region content.
+The Extensible Stylesheet Language (XSL) file takes the page-specific content and inserts it into the final HTML to provide you a preview within OU Campus and to build out the final page product at publish.

-XML is very flexible when it comes to what tags are being used, but the syntax of the file must follow a set of strict rules in order to be considered valid XML.
-If you have invalid XML included on a PCF page, you get a parsing error.
+XML is flexible with tags, but the syntax of the file must follow a set of strict rules in order to be considered valid XML.
+Invalid XML on a PCF page returns a parsing error.

 - All tags need to be closed.